The Sales panel in Analytics is a dashboard that shows you key statistics like revenue, order volume, and conversion. It gives you insight into:

 Revenue per visit, or RPV, is Revenue ÷ Visits, or the average revenue generated per visit—even visits that didn’t result in a purchase.
 Many companies who do paid marketing use this as a benchmark for how much to spend per visit and for measuring marketing return on investment, or ROI.

-After selecting a date range filter, a percent change compared the previous period will display under each KPI.
-Percent change is calculated using one of the following date comparisons, depending on the selected time filter:
+After choosing a date range filter, a percent change compared the previous period will display under each KPI.
+Percent change is calculated using one of the following date comparisons, depending on the chosen time filter:

 - day/day - Day-over-day